pivotal/docs-tap/tap-gui/plugins/scc-tap-gui.hbs.md

    The workload `tanzu-rockets-x` is **Healthy**.
 The **Supply Chain** column shows that it is using the `source-scan-test-scan-to-url-rockets` supply chain.

 2. Click on it to see its details.
-You see the **Workload** graph.
+The **Workload** graph appears.
 Given that the supply chain `source-scan-test-scan-to-url-rockets` only specified one `resource`, you see a simple single-stage graph.